studio1902/statamic-peak/docs/docs/other/contributing.md

 # Contributing
 Contributions and discussions are always welcome, no matter how large or small.
-Treat each other with respect.
-Read the [Code of Conduct](https://github.com/studio1902/statamic-peak/blob/main/.github/CODE_OF_CONDUCT.md).

 Statamic Peak is a mono repo containing both a development environment and the docs.